-Find Your Glow, Feed Your Soul: A Guide for Cultivating a Vibrant Life of Peace & Purpose by Emily Silva, who is a life coach.
-It provides an A to Z of ways that you can tap into your inner glow, with quotes to accompany each entry.
+Find Your Glow, Feed Your Soul by Emily Silva, a life coach, provides an A to Z of ways that you can tap into your inner glow, with quotes to accompany each entry.

 The interior of the book, like the cover, has beautiful watercolour backgrounds, making it very pleasing aesthetically.